suyuan32/simple-admin-core/README.En.md

 - **Authority** Manage authority via casbin, based on RBAC
 - **Other** builtin concurrency control, adaptive circuit breaker, adaptive load shedding, auto-trigger, auto recover

+## Notice

+I will pay my all attention to develop ent version this week, in the future we can choose different orm via selecting different branch.
+I recommend to use ent.

 ## Current Progress

 | Module                | Status   |